-5.2 Delivery of the Goods shall be completed on the Goods' arrival at the Delivery Location.
+5.2 Delivery of the Goods shall be completed on the completion of unloading of the Goods at the Delivery Location.

-5.3 The Supplier shall not be liable for any delay in delivery of the Goods that is caused by any event outside the Supplier’s reasonable control or by the Customer's failure to provide the Supplier with adequate delivery instructions or any other instructions that are relevant to the supply of the Goods.
+5.3 Any dates quoted for delivery of the Goods are approximate only, and the time of delivery is not of the essence.
+The Supplier shall not be liable for any delay in delivery of the Goods that is caused by any event outside the Supplier’s reasonable control or by the Customer's failure to provide the Supplier with adequate delivery instructions or any other instructions that are relevant to the supply of the Goods.

-5.4 If the Supplier fails to deliver the Goods, its liability shall be limited to the reasonable costs and expenses incurred by the Customer in obtaining replacement goods of similar description and quality, less the price of the Goods.
+5.4 If the Supplier fails to deliver the Goods, its liability shall be limited to the reasonable costs and expenses incurred by the Customer in obtaining replacement goods of similar description and quality in the cheapest market available, less the price of the Goods.
 The Supplier shall have no liability for any failure to deliver the Goods to the extent that such failure is caused by any event outside the Supplier’s reasonable control or by, the Customer's failure to provide the Supplier with adequate delivery instructions for the Goods or any relevant instruction related to the supply of the Goods.